 It is standard practice for an FTA concluded and signed by Canada to be implemented through an Act of Parliament.
-Currently, Canada is party to five FTAs, all of which have been implemented through legislation.
-These are the Canada-US FTA, the North American FTA (NAFTA), the Canada-Chile FTA, the Canada-Israel FTA and the Canada-Costa Rica FTA.
-There are also two other FTAs signed by Canada and in relation to which implementing legislation has been introduced before Parliament: the Canada-European Free Trade Association FTA(3) and the Canada-Peru FTA.(4)
+Currently, Canada is party to seven FTAs, all of which have been implemented through legislation.
+These are the Canada-US FTA, the North American FTA (NAFTA), the Canada-Chile FTA, the Canada-Israel FTA and the Canada-Costa Rica FTA, the Canada-European Free Trade Association FTA and the Canada-Peru FTA.
+There is one other FTA signed by Canada for which implementing legislation has been introduced before Parliament: the Canada-Jordan FTA.

-DESCRIPTION AND ANALYSIS
+2 DESCRIPTION AND ANALYSIS

-Bill C-23 implements the three agreements between Canada and Colombia through a set of provisions that will form the core of a stand-alone piece of legislation, the proposed Canada-Colombia Free Trade Agreement Implementation Act.
+Bill C-2 implements the three agreements between Canada and Colombia through a set of provisions that will form the core of a stand-alone piece of legislation, the proposed Canada-Colombia Free Trade Agreement Implementation Act.
 It also contains amendments to a number of existing pieces of legislation, i.e., the Canadian International Trade Tribunal Act, the Commercial Arbitration Act, the Crown Liability and Proceedings Act, the Customs Act, the Customs Tariff, the Department of Human Resources and Skills Development Act, the Export and Import Permits Act, and the Financial Administration Act.
+In addition, as per the amendments made by the House of Commons Standing Committee on International Trade, Bill C-2 implements Canada's commitments under the Agreement Concerning Annual Reports on Human Rights and Free Trade between Canada and the Republic of Colombia, signed on 27 May 2010.